nlfiedler/mokuroku/README.md

 The application defines the database record format; this library does not put any restrictions on the format of the keys or values.
 That is a big part of why the usage is slightly more complicated.
-This is _not_ PouchDB and the documents are _not_ all JSON formatted blobs of stuff.
+This is _not_ PouchDB and the documents are _not_ all JSON formatted blobs.

-The library maintains the secondary indices in separate column families, whose names start with `mrview-` to avoid collision with any column family that application have created.
-For instance, if the application creates a view named "tags", then the library will create a column family named `mrview-tags` and populate it with the values given to the `Emitter` passed to the implementations of `Document.map()` and `ByteMapper` defined by the application.
+The library maintains the secondary indices in separate column families, whose names start with `mrview-` to avoid collision with any column family that the application may have created.
+For instance, if the application creates an index named **tags**, then the library will create a column family named `mrview-tags` and populate it with the values given to the `Emitter` passed to the implementations of `Document.map()` and `ByteMapper` defined by the application.

 The index keys output by the application need not be unique.
 The library will append a unique suffix (a [ULID](https://github.com/ulid/spec) to be specific)